2007 Prius Warning Lights Door Locks Water Leak Fix

 The Fix

-The water leak repair was performed by resealing the roof drip rails and the body seams behind the bumpers.
-That addresses the actual point of entry rather than managing water after it’s already inside.
+We repaired the water leak by resealing the roof drip rails and the body seams behind the bumpers.
+That stops the water at its actual point of entry instead of managing it after it’s already inside.

-The module communication fault was confirmed to be intermittent — it cleared when the fuses were pulled and reseated, which cycled power to the modules and caused them to reinitialize.
-But it returned the next morning.
-The diagnostic work included pulling and inspecting all fuses, scanning the vehicle, and beginning more deliberate fuse-by-fuse testing to identify exactly which circuit is responsible for powering the modules up during startup.
-That additional diagnostic time is reflected in the repair order.
+The module communication fault proved intermittent.
+It cleared when we pulled and reseated the fuses, which cycled power to the modules and made them reinitialize — but it returned the next morning.
+Our diagnostic work covered pulling and inspecting all the fuses, scanning the car, and starting a more deliberate fuse-by-fuse test to pin down exactly which circuit powers the modules up during startup.
+That extra diagnostic time shows up on the repair order.

-The missing 12-volt battery vent tube was documented.
-It is not a stocked item and would need to be sourced — it doesn’t affect how the battery performs, but it should be replaced so any off-gassing is routed outside the vehicle rather than into the cabin.
+We documented the missing 12-volt battery vent tube.
+It isn’t a stocked item and has to be sourced.
+It doesn’t affect how the battery performs, but it should be replaced so any off-gassing routes outside the car instead of into the cabin.

-The door locks were functioning at the time of the repair.
-Whether they remain stable depends on whether the water intrusion repair holds and whether the module communication fault has a separate contributing cause beyond moisture.
+The door locks worked at the time of the repair.
+Whether they stay that way depends on whether the water intrusion fix holds, and whether the module communication fault has a separate cause beyond moisture.

 What This Means for Your Car

-On a second-generation Prius, water getting into the rear of the car is not just a comfort problem.
-The hatch area houses wiring harnesses and modules that the car depends on for basic communication between systems.
-Once moisture finds a path in and sits, it creates exactly the kind of intermittent, hard-to-pin-down faults this vehicle was showing — warning lights with no obvious mechanical cause, locks that work sometimes and not others, problems that come and go with the weather.
+On a second-generation Prius, water getting into the rear of the car isn’t just a comfort problem.
+The hatch area holds wiring harnesses and modules the car depends on for basic communication between systems.
+Once moisture finds a path in and sits, it creates exactly the kind of intermittent, hard-to-pin-down faults this car was showing: warning lights with no obvious mechanical cause, locks that work sometimes and not others, problems that come and go with the weather.

-The key point for anyone dealing with similar symptoms: intermittent warning lights combined with door lock failures on this generation of Prius are worth checking for water intrusion before replacing actuators or chasing individual module faults.
-Actuators, sensors, and modules can all be replaced without fixing the underlying problem if the water path is still open.
+Here’s the key point for anyone with similar symptoms.
+Intermittent warning lights paired with door lock failures on this generation of Prius are worth checking for water intrusion before you replace actuators or chase individual module faults.
+You can swap actuators, sensors, and modules all day without fixing anything if the water path is still open.

 The roof drip rail seals on these cars are a known weak point as they age.
-Cracking at the roofline is not visible from a casual inspection — it typically only gets attention once the water has already been showing up inside for a while.
+Cracking at the roofline doesn’t show up in a casual inspection — it usually only gets noticed once water has been appearing inside for a while.
 Resealing those rails and the body seams near the rear bumper is the preventive step that protects everything downstream.

 Frequently Asked Questions